 2. McFarland EG, Wasik M. ?Injuries in female collegiate swimmers due to swimming and cross training. ?Clin J Sport Med.
 1996 Jul;6(3):178-82.

-G. John Mullen is the owner of of the Center of Optimal Restoration and creator of Swimming Science.
+G. John Mullen is the owner of COR and creator of Swimming Science.
 He received his doctorate in Physical Therapy at the University of Southern California.
 G. John has been featured in Swimming World Magazine, Swimmer Magazine, and the International Society of Swim Coaches Journal.